Helping toddlers and preschoolers feel positive about a new baby

 - behaving like a baby – for example, forgetting toilet training, needing help when eating or dressing, or wanting to be rocked to sleep

 - refusing to nap or go to bed and waking during the night

 Tips for dealing with challenging behaviour

-You can guide your children towards better behaviour and give them the attention they need by:
+You can guide your toddler or preschooler towards positive behaviour and give them the attention they need by:

-- giving them a lot of praise for good behaviour
+- giving them plenty of praise for positive behaviour

 - telling your children how much they’ve learned and grown since they were babies

-- staying calm – this helps your child manage their own feelings and reactions.
+- staying calm – this helps your child manage their own emotions and reactions.